-There are many homemade so called pest control remedies out there,but honestly only a small few actually work for long if they do at all.
+There are many homemade so called organic pest control remedies out there but honestly only a small amount of them actually work if they do at all.

-When plants are weak or sick they put out a certain frequency that attracts the predator insects to them.
+When plants are weak, stressed or sick they put out a certain frequency that attracts the predator insects to them.

-When plants are not well the insects come to clear out the weak plants for mother nature.
+When plants are damaged and not well due to unhealthy soil or bad weather issues the insects come to clear out the weak plants for mother nature.

 It is our job as gardeners to give our plants that we are growing the best possible living conditions that is in our control.
 Mother nature does the rest.

 Experienced gardeners know that we are at the mercy of the weather conditions that we are given and bad weather is one of the main causes that weaken the health of our garden plants.
-We can only do what we can do.

-The first step would be to give your plants the best growing medium available which is the best thing we can do to help our plants thrive and lessen overall pest attacks.
+Providing healthy soil for optimized plant growth is is the best thing we can do to help our plants thrive and lessen overall pest attacks.